top of page

 Erin offers a variety of healing methods: holistic therapy, storytelling, spiritual work, family and cognitive therapies.
 Erin combines methods to support the clearing of anything that keeps you from experiencing your true self.
 Erin will work with you to heal the parts that have been holding you back.
 Great job reaching out for support, getting on your path of healing and growing your strengths!
 We look forward to working with you!

-Erin Lyons is a Limited Licensed Clinical Social Worker graduated from Wayne State University with an Undergraduate Degree in Social Work, 2019 and a Graduate degree in Social Work, 2020.
+Erin Lyons is a Licensed Clinical Social Worker graduated from Wayne State University with an Undergraduate Degree in Social Work, 2019 and a Graduate degree in Social Work, 2020.
 Erin has a broad range of experience working in Community Mental Health, with children, families, and in recovery groups for a variety of addictions.

-Fai Cheleuka, LLMSW
+Fai Cheleuka, LMSW

 Therapist